linode/provider-ceph/docs/WEBHOOKS.md

 - The Bucket contains one or more providers (`bucket.spec.Providers`) that do not exist (i.e. a `ProviderConfig` of the same name does not exist in the k8s cluster).

 ### Bucket Defaulter Webhook
-During an upgrade of bucket defaulter webhook copies the Crossplane pause annotation value as labels.
-It blocks bucket creation on any case of failure.
+During a Bucket Update, the defaulter webhook replicates the Bucket's pause annotation as a label and adds it to to the Bucket metadata.
+This enables Provider Ceph to cache Buckets objects by label (i.e. only caching Bucket objects which haven't been paused).
+This webhook will block the Update on any failed case.

 ### Bucket Lifecycle Configurations
 Future Work (not yet implemented):